Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce RTX 3080 Ti should theoretically be quite a bit superior to the Radeon RX 580 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce RTX 3080 Ti should be 256% faster than the Radeon RX 580 in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce RTX 3080 Ti should be much (about 141%) more effective at AF than the Radeon RX 580. (explain)
+Texel RateThe GeForce RTX 3080 Ti should be a lot (approximately 141%) better at AF than the Radeon RX 580. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce RTX 3080 Ti is the winner, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce RTX 3080 Ti is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison